 My thesis is in the area of supermathematics.
 However, recently my interests have turned to two main areas:

 In summer 2012 some meetings with Minh Nguyen prompted the intiation of the research project on the calculus over an algebra.
 After numerous meetings with Minh, Spencer joined us in about July of 2012.
 Finally, a bit later Bailu joined in an did some explorations with Maple.
 In total I'm pleased with the result our group found and it is to be published in a Springer conference proceeding which documents some of the reports given at The 8th Annual UNCG Regional Mathematics and Statistics Conference, Saturday, November 3, 2012.
 In short, we solved the problem to our satisfaction for any associative semi-simple algebra over the real numbers.
 Much of what we discovered was known to researchers in the 1950's and we were pleased to discover good agreement.
-We hope the generalization of the Laplace equation due to Spencer is actually a new idea in this study, but I'm not entirely certain of that at this time and date (8-17-2013).This summer I worked out several general proofs which are not included in the report with Spencer/Minh/Bailu, I hope to write those up sometime this semester and at minimum post it on the ArXiV.
+We hope the generalization of the Laplace equation due to Spencer is actually a new idea in this study, but I'm not entirely certain of that at this time and date (8-17-2013).This summer (2013) I worked out several general proofs which are not included in the report with Spencer/Minh/Bailu, I hope to write those up sometime this semester (Spring 2014) and at minimum post it on the ArXiV.
 Bailu and I discovered new examples and a possible future direction for the project in Fall 2013, we hope to continue as time permits in Spring 2014.

 - generalized complex variables: (produced several talks and one paper so far)